timescale/docs/promscale/installation/docker.md

 </procedure>

 ## Install Prometheus
-When you are succecssdfully receiving metrics from your Promscale instalaltion, you can install Prometheus and configure it to garther the metrics data.
+When you are successfully generating metrics in `node_exporter`, you can install Prometheus, configure it to collect the metrics data from the `node_exporter`, and forward the metrics to Promscale.

 <procedure>

 ### Installing Prometheus

 1. Create a Prometheus configuration file called `prometheus.yml`.
-You can use this example as a starting point.
 In this example, Prometheus uses Promscale as its remote storage endpoint by configuring the `remote_read` and `remote_write` settings to the Promscale URLs you set up earlier.
 Additionally, it sets `node_exporter` as the target, and scrapes every 10&nbsp;seconds:
     ```yaml
     global:
      scrape_interval:     10s